NoobDevRohan/OnixClientFaq/README.md

 Failure to comply with these terms will result in your content being taken down.

+## If you do not agree with those terms:
+ Delete all binaries logos, files do not use any of the products
+ To remove it from the game close it
+ if you use it anyway you agree to follow these terms

 Extra notes: We don't want to be a boring company.
 We just want to protect our logo and name.
 Any questions should be asked in [#make-a-ticket](https://discord.com/channels/814195071356370977/945717582269399050).